lea3182/Devise_Rails/README.md

 ## README.md

-#### This README documents the steps used as I learn to integrate Devise authentication with a Rails 4 application.
-Offical documentaion can be found here: [Devise Documentation](https://github.com/plataformatec/devise)
+##### This README documents the steps used as I l used to integrate Devise authentication with a Rails 4 application.
+Offical documentation can be found here: [Devise Documentation](https://github.com/plataformatec/devise)

 * Add `gem 'devise'` to Gemfile
 * bundle install